Our NEW Language and Health Literacy Library is now LIVE!

 Our NEW Language and Health Literacy Resource Library is now LIVE!

-We’re excited to share the launch of our Language and Health Literacy Resource Library, created to help us all communicate in ways that are clearer, simpler, and more human.
+We’re excited to share our new Language and Health Literacy Resource Library, a practical guide to help us communicate more clearly, simply, and with genuine human connection.

 Visit and explore the Language and Health Literacy Resource Library